Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 directly ahead.

-For the final version, we rebuilt the chassis with the EV3 brick mounted horizontally, which lowered the center of gravity and made the robot more compact and stable.
+For the final version, we rebuilt the chassis with the EV3 brick mounted horizontally, which made the robot more compact and stable.
 The ultrasonic sensors were moved to the sides of the chassis at mid-height to better align with the track walls, and a third sensor was added facing forward to eliminate the front blind spot.
-The overall structure became shorter and wider, which improved stability during both straight runs and cornering.

 ## 2. Power & Sensor Architecture